Can you overdose on caffeine?

 Regularly consuming high doses of caffeine may cause long-term health problems, including:

 Being aware of the amount of caffeine found in food, drink, and supplements can help.
-So a person may choose to have a smaller-sized coffee, alternate regular with decaffeinated coffee, or decaffeinated hot drinks such as herbal teas.
+A person may therefore choose to have a smaller-sized coffee, alternate regular with decaffeinated coffee, or opt for decaffeinated hot drinks, such as herbal teas.

-People should always be aware and remember that caffeine powder and supplements can contain very high levels of caffeine that may be harmful to health.
-The FDA strongly advise people to avoid these products.
+Caffeine powder and supplements can contain very high levels of caffeine that may be harmful to health.
+The FDA strongly advises people to avoid these products.